 - Update our membership directory.

-- Majoring in public policy, business, non-profit, community development, or a related field.
+- Majoring in public policy, economics, sustainability, business, or a related field.

-- Good organizational skills and a commitment to detail.
+- Have good organizational skills and a commitment to detail.

 How to apply: Email a cover letter and resume to Theodora Skeadas (email@example.com).